HITECHCRIME/HC_SG217_Safe_Space/README.md

-know i'm gonna clear it see the reaper in my face you so fearful of the freedom of decisions they a maze fallen patterns tread in errant sinage fucking furious conduits of violence hide it hide it bitch you ain't right you ain't right for me
+know i'm gonna clear it see the reaper in my face you so fearful of the freedom of decisions they a maze

+fallen patterns tread in errant sinage fucking furious conduits of violence hide it hide it bitch

+you ain't right you ain't right for me

-coz i let tread i let them go it too far so in the past so sure of the subduing mood
+coz i let you tread too thin i let them go it too far so in the past so sure of the subduing mood